EnigmaBay/lingobingojs/README.md

 We plan to implement several features for this next version, adding to the utility of the game by adding user profiles so that custom word lists can be implemented.

-We are currently in the design phase.
-Some ideas include:
+We are currently in the develop phase of the following features:

 - Authentication and authorization.
-- Back end Database and API services.
+- Back end Database and REST API for CRUD services.
-- Custom word list form and storage.
+- Custom word list creation, storage, and editing for authorized users.
+- Web UI for registered 'Presenters' for creating and updating wordlists and bingo boards.
+- Use of Cookies and server-side Caching.

 This Readme and User Stories will be updates as we complete the planning and design phases for the next version.